cisclub/react-native-narratiive/README.md

 1. Open up `android/app/src/main/java/[...]/MainApplication.java`

-   - Add `import com.shukerullah.narratiive.RNNarratiivePackage;` to the imports at the top of the file
+   - Add `import com.reactnative.narratiive.RNNarratiivePackage;` to the imports at the top of the file
    - Add `new RNNarratiivePackage()` to the list returned by the `getPackages()` method

 2. Append the following lines to `android/settings.gradle`: